-The Company had transactions during the three and six months ended June 30, 2019 and 2018 with related parties consisting of officers, HPX and a company that is owned partially by Cordoba.
+The Company had transactions during the three and nine months ended September 30, 2019 and 2018 with related parties consisting of officers, HPX, the OMNI Parties, which are members of the same HPX group, and a company that is owned partially by Cordoba.
 These transactions are in the normal course of operations and are measured at the exchange amount of the services rendered.